brandonbondig/cuche_fiverr/readme.md

 ### Setup

-Import the cuche.sql file to your own MySQL server, the file can be found at `./server/cuche.sql`.
+Import the cuche.sql file to your own MySQL server, the file can be found at `./cuche.sql`.
 This file can be importet using.

 ```
-mysql -u your_username -p -h localhost cuche < ./server/cuche.sql
+mysql -u your_username -p -h localhost cuche < ./cuche.sql

 ```

-You will now have a databse available called `cuche` with the relevant tables and data, there will be a preset user:
+You will now have a databse available called `cuche` with the relevant tables and data, there will be a preset user, under the table `users`:

 username: `benoitcuche`